Health And Safety

 The direct costs

 Workers' comp premiums spike after claims.
-So a single serious injury can double your rates for three years.
+In practice, a single serious injury can double your rates for three years.
 There's also lost productivity, temporary replacement costs, and the administrative nightmare of incident reporting and return-to-work coordination.

 The indirect costs

 Reputation damage.
-Client trust.
-Employee morale.
+Worth adding: client trust.
+This leads to employee morale.
 When someone gets hurt and it feels preventable, the whole team notices.
-Because of that, good people leave.
-Think about it: hiring gets harder.
+Good people leave.
+Which means hiring gets harder.
 In tight labor markets, a reputation for cutting corners on safety is a recruiting death sentence.

 The legal exposure